 Of all the things to do in Islamorada, catching the sunset is at the top of my list.
 We stayed on the ocean side of the island but made sure to catch the sunset on the west side two of the nights.
 As an east-coaster that is familiar with sunrises on the beach, I get an extra spark of happiness when I get to catch a sunset on the water.
 Whether it’s walking on a beach or relaxing on a dock, the Islamorada sunset shouldn’t disappoint.
 Next time, I’ll be booking a sunset cruise in advance.
 The holiday weekend had them all booked up before we got around to making a reservation, but that just gives us another excuse to go back. 😉

 Whether it’s sponsored or not, I always love talking a little bit about where I stay on vacation.
 It’s the one part of vacay that I usually spend hours researching.
 I’m not a total snob when it comes to accommodations, but if I’m spending money to stay somewhere, it has to be at least as comfortable and clean as my own home.
 As a spontaneous weekend trip, we booked the hotel just two days before going.
 On top of that, it was a holiday weekend.
 It was slim-picking, but I think we ended up with a nice little place.

 A sister hotel to the beautiful Postcard Inn, Pelican Cove Resort just went through some major renovations.
 Every room has been updated and ours even included a small kitchenette and table.
-The room itself was clean and comfortable but lacked a little warmth.
-I think it needed a rug or some plants in the room, but it was a decent size.
+The room itself was very clean and comfortable (we loved the bed) but lacked a little warmth.
+I think it needed a rug or some plants in the room, but it was a great size.